icyphox/nicy/readme.md

 Swaps the foreground/background colors for the given string.

 **`reset(s: string): string`**
 Resets all attributes.
-Useful to disable all styling.
+Useful for disabling all styling.

 **`color(s: string, fg: string = "", bg: string = "",  b: bool = false, u: bool = false, r = false): string`**
 Convenience proc that sets all attributes to a given string.